yunkunrao/tendermint.com/content/blog/on-thedao-and-blockchain-governance.md

   </footer>
 </blockquote>

-It's interesting to compare this to the 1/2 vs 2/3 required quorum for different types of proposals in various existing governance systems.
-In Gnuclear, it's one and the same -- a simple majority is sufficient to pass the measure, unless there is a simultaneous veto by a 1/3 minority.
+It's interesting to compare this to the 1/2 or 2/3 required quorum for different types of proposals in various existing governance systems.
+In Gnuclear, it's a unified system -- a simple majority is sufficient to pass any measure, unless there is a simultaneous veto by a 1/3 minority.

 #### Need for a Constitution